 Accommodation in Beijing

-Many people assume that China is a cheap country to travel in.
+Many people assume that China is a cheap country to travel to.
 Yes, some parts certainly are, but Beijing is not.
 Accommodation in Beijing is as expensive as any Western capital city in the world.

 You will find all types of accommodation from Hostels, apartments and hotels available in Beijing.
 If you looking for a budget option we highly recommend Heyuan Courtyard Youth Hostel.
 For more options please check the Booking.com map below